 Medicare, the federal insurance plan for seniors, provides healthcare coverage for Americans 65 and older.
+Medicare also covers certain younger people with disabilities and those with End-Stage Renal Disease (sometimes called ESRD).
 Although it’s the most widely-used health insurance plan in the United States, Medicare never fails to confuse many pre-retirees who are approaching their 65th birthday.

-If you find yourself in a situation where you need to be hospitalized, Part A should take care of most of the costs associated with your hospital stay.
 Medicare Part A (along with Part B) makes up “Original Medicare”, which is provided by the federal government.
-Most doctors take Part A, and nearly all eligible American seniors are enrolled in Original Medicare.
+Most doctors take Part B, and nearly all eligible American seniors are enrolled in Original Medicare.

 The Four “Parts” Of Medicare

 Medicare is divided into four different parts, designated with letters A, B, C, and D.

 - Medicare Part A is hospital insurance.
 It covers hospital stays and services provided by skilled nursing facilities along with home health care and hospice.

 - Medicare Part B is outpatient medical insurance.
 Part B coverage applies whenever you see your doctor, receive outpatient care, or obtain preventive care.